- Characters first appearing in Shadow Dragon and the Blade of Light or Shadow Dragon will be found here.

 - Broken Pedestal: Most Archaneans don't take the revelation that the founder of their kingdom was a common thief well.

 - Nice Job Breaking It, Hero: Pretty much literally.

 - Laser-Guided Karma: Some believe the curse on the Fire Emblem was the result of him stealing it, if so, that means all the hardships his nation goes through could be a case of this.

 King Anri of Altea (Henry)The founder of the Kingdom of Altea.
-Originally a peasant living on the Altean islands with his brother Marcelus, Anri became involved with the war against the Dolhr Empire after meeting with Princess Artemis of Archanea.
+Originally a peasant living on the Altean islands with his brother Marcelus, Anri became involved in the war against the Dolhr Empire after meeting with Princess Artemis of Archanea.
 Falling in love with her and vowing to protect her, Anri journeyed to the Temple of the Ice Dragons, led by Gotoh, and claimed the Falchion, allowing him to slay Medeus.
 Despite their love, Artemis and Anri could not marry for political reasons, and because of this, Anri died without an heir.
 After his death, his kingdom was divided into Altea, ruled by Marcelus, and Gra, founded by nobles who opposed Marcelus coming to power.

 - Heartbroken Badass: He did it all to help Artemis, but she couldn't be with him.
-He never married in his life, and his kingdom was succeeded by Marcelus, so no-one knows what became of him afterwards.
+He never married in his life, and his kingdom was succeeded by Marcelus, so no one knows what became of him afterwards.